damiendeville/LPTHW/NOTES.md

 ##### Notes

-When I fist wrote ex08.py I somehow ended up with a tab at the begining of each line.
-Not sure how, but python wouldn't execte it because it was an indentation error.
+When I fist wrote ex08.py I somehow ended up with a tab at the beginning of each line.
+Not sure how, but python wouldn't execute it because it was an indentation error.

 	File "/Users/damien/GitHub/LPTHW/ex9.0.py", line 6
     print "Hear are the days: ", days